azoth-lang/azoth.language.reference/src/struct-declarations.md

 actually called via the interface will be called on boxed values for which `iref` is valid.

 **NOTE**: `lent` is not a replacement for `ref` because a lent reference can be passed up the stack past the original declaration in a way that `ref` can't.
+Also, `lent` can apply to a copy struct that contains references to restrict how those references can be used.

 **NOTE:** `ref const self` makes sense since you can declare constants like `const x: usize = 5`.
 If you take a reference to that, it could just be `ref usize`.
 However, by symmetry with `ref var`, a